 Usually, the first step is to file a complaint with the court.
 Once the complaint is filed, the court may order one or more DNA tests for the father and the child, and seek evidence from other sources to determine the actual father.
 This other evidence may include medical documents discrediting paternity or if the true father decides to voluntarily acknowledge paternity.
 Blood tests may also be used to help determine whether the alleged father is biologically related to the child, but blood tests alone don't determine who the father actually is.
 However, DNA tests are the most accurate way of determining paternity.
 At the end of the process, the court will issue an order naming the father.
 The parents must then meet to determine child support and custody arrangements.

 Dealing with paternity issues can be very mentally draining.
 It's important for all adult parties involved to proceed with testing so that the child's rights aren't neglected.
 If you're dealing with paternity issues or want to establish or challenge paternity, see FindLaw’s sections on paternity and child custody for more information.

 With paternity comes a long and important list of legal responsibilities, justifiably so.
 However, for any of those responsibilities to apply, there must be a fair process in which to determine paternity.
 That process must rely on sufficient evidence, but as you can see there are times when evidence relied on by the courts can be tainted.
-The person who is in the best position to evaluate and challenge any evidence in a paternity case is an experienced family law attorney.
-There are attorneys in your area who can help and will even provide you with an initial evaluation of your case at no charge.
-Reach out to one today to get started.
+Reach out to an experienced family law attorney who will be in the best position to evaluate and challenge any evidence in a paternity case.